schubergphilis/mercury/README.md

 ## Installing
 ### Linux
-For Linux we can make a RHEL/Centos RPM package.
-To do so run the following:
+For Linux there is a release package available on GitHub release tab [here](https://github.com/schubergphilis/mercury/releases)

+You can also compile the latest version your self with the following commands:

     $ make linux-package
     $ rpm -i builds/packages/mercury-${version}.rpm